hasura/ndc-azure-cosmos-connector/README.md

 ### 8. Import _all_ your indices

 You can do this in one convenience command.
+From the root of your project, run:

 ```bash title="From the root of your project, run:"
 ddn connector-link update my_azure_cosmos --subgraph my_subgraph --add-all-resources